Freedom of the press

 Journalists face serious danger in many countries: in the past year, 65 were held hostage and 46 were killed.
 Two disappeared without a trace.
 By the end of the year, a total of 488 media workers had been imprisoned because of their work.
-These figures are from the 2021 annual round-up published by Reporters Without Borders (Reporters sans frontières – RSF).
+These figures come from the 2021 annual round-up published by the organisation Reporters Without Borders (Reporters sans frontières – RSF).

-By its own account, RSF has never before counted so many imprisoned journalists – about 100 more than in 2020.
+By its own account, RSF has never logged so many imprisoned journalists – about 100 more than in 2020.
 According to the organisation, the increase can primarily be attributed to three countries: Myanmar, Belarus and China.
 The military seized control of Myanmar in February 2021 (see Katja Dombrowski’s article on www.dandc.eu).
-Since then, the number of detained media workers has risen dramatically to 53, compared with only two in the previous year.
+Since then, the number of imprisoned media workers has risen dramatically, to a total of 53, compared to two in the previous year.
 In Belarus, the contested re-election of President Alexander Lukashenko led to protests.
-Thirty-two media workers are languishing in jail, compared with seven last year.
+There are 32 imprisoned media workers there, compared to seven last year.

-In China, Beijing hat tightened its grip on Hong Kong, especially since the passage of the so-called national security law in 2020.
+In China, Beijing's control over Hong Kong has increased, especially since the passage of the so-called national security law in 2020.
 At least ten media workers have been imprisoned as a result, according to RSF.
-China is also the country with the most imprisoned journalists overall (127) in the RSF’s annual assessment.
+China is also the country with the most imprisoned journalists overall (127) in the RSF's annual round-up.
 It is followed by Myanmar (53), Vietnam (43), Belarus (32) and Saudi Arabia (31).

-The RSF document cites numerous examples of serious violations of press freedom and human rights.
+The RSF round-up cites numerous examples of serious violations of press freedom and human rights.
 For instance, the Swedish-Eritrean journalist Dawit Isaak, along with his colleagues Seyoum Tsehaye and Temesgen Gebreyesus, have been imprisoned in Eritrea for more than 20 years – under inhumane conditions, RSF reports.
-The NGO claims that Isaak has never been allowed to see his family or an attorney and has been held in isolation.
+RSF claims that Isaak has never been allowed to see his family or an attorney and has been held in isolation.